E-Sh4rk/TypeInference/random.md

 - Line 214: What does the equivalent symbol mean? (syntactic equivalence)

-- Line 214: add typeof(e') to the intersection and use t instead of Env ? (less redundant, and the definition of Env is not needed anymore)
+- ( Line 214: add typeof(e') to the intersection and use t instead of Env ? (less redundant, and the definition of Env is not needed anymore) ) (Other pending changes could discard this remark)

-- Line 230: Add the following rule: If there is a bottom in the env, then any expr can be typed bottom
+- Line 230: Add the following rule: If there is a bottom in the env, then any expr can be typed bottom.
+  See example `let_pairs` in the implementation.

 - Line 231: should use the 'circle' operator to type App?

 - Line 234: Call to back-typeof: should call it on t & t_0 (instead of just t).
 It's "free" and can give a more precise result.

-- Line 300: For w.l and w.r, instead of cap ...
-(Any x Any), we could use cap ... typeof w.
-Indeed we could do that for every rule.
-It seems stronger (TODO: find examples).
+More generally, use Env everywhere instead of t!
+More precise results, and it will also simplify some cases (for instance, get rid of the `cap ...
+(Any x Any)` for pairs).
+Exemple where it is useful:
+Env: `x:int|bool f:(string->int)&(int->string)`, e: `f x`, t: `string|int`

 - "Path expressions" --> "Selector expressions" ?